NVIDIA/TensorRT/plugin/embLayerNormPlugin/README.md

 ## Description

+> NOTE: Versions 1-3 of this plugin (using IPluginV2DynamicExt interface) are deprecated and will be removed in a future release.
+Versions 4-6 (using IPluginV3 interface) are the recommended replacements.

 The plugin performs the following two tasks:
 1. Embeds an input sequence consisting of token ids and segment ids.
 This consists of token embedding lookup, segment embedding lookup, adding positional embeddings and finally, layer normalization.